yuvtorres/focus-lugar/README.md

 # Project FocusLugar

-Tool for find the optimal location of an office for a new company
+Tool to find the optimal location of an office for a new company

-# Introduction
+## Introduction

 The tool evaluates any point as a propouse place to ubicate the head office.
 It defines an objective function that depend on the following ad-hoc caractheristics: